-20 Replies to Things Not to Say to a Rheumatoid Patient
+20 Replies to Things Not to Say to an RA Patient

-I’ll give it my best shot, but I’d love to hear your replies too.
+This is my best shot, but I’d love to hear your replies too.
+How do we respond to things not to say to an RA patient?
 Remember, the name of the game is not to be nasty.
-But hopefully, we can still make it clear that RA is a serious disease with arthritis as its most well-known symptom.
+Hopefully, we can still make it clear that Rheumatoid is a serious disease with arthritis as its most well-known symptom.

 - Aren’t you feeling better yet?

 Some days are better than others.
 I know where you can donate to help find a cure.

 - You’re not old enough to have arthritis.